Simeon the Just: Biography

 According to Josephus, Simeon the Righteous is Simon I (310–291 or 300–273 BCE), son of Onias I, and grandson of Jaddua.
 Many statements concerning him are variously ascribed by scholars, ancient and modern, to four different persons who bore the same name: Simeon I (by Fränkel and Grätz); Simeon II (by Krochmal in the 18th century, Brüll in the 19th, and Moore and Zeitlin in the 20th); Simon Maccabeus (by Löw); or Simeon the son of Gamaliel (by Weiss).
 The scholarly consensus of the late 20th century has fallen on Simon II.

-The Talmud, Josephus (who identifies him as Simon I), and Sirach all contain accounts of him.
+The Talmud, Josephus, and the Book of Sirach all contain accounts of him.
 He was termed "the Righteous" because of the piety of his life and his benevolence toward his compatriots.
 He was deeply interested in the spiritual and material development of the nation.
-According to Sirach, he rebuilt the walls of Jerusalem, which had been torn down by Ptolemy Soter, and repaired the damage done to the Temple in Jerusalem, raising the foundation-walls of its court and enlarging the cistern into a pool.
+According to Sirach, he rebuilt the walls of Jerusalem, which had been torn down by Pharaoh Ptolemy I, and repaired the damage done to the Temple in Jerusalem, raising the foundation-walls of its court and enlarging the cistern into a pool.

-According to the Talmud, when Alexander the Great marched through the Land of Israel in the year 332 BCE, Simeon the Just, dressed in his priestly garments went to Antipatris to meet him although Josephus states that Alexander himself came to Jerusalem.
+According to the Talmud, when Alexander the Great marched through the Land of Israel in the year 332 BCE, Simeon the Just, dressed in his priestly garments went to Antipatris to meet him although Josephus stated that Alexander himself came to Jerusalem.
 As soon as Alexander saw him, he descended from his chariot and bowed respectfully before him.
 When Alexander's courtiers criticized this act, he replied that it had been intentional, since he had had a vision in which he had seen the high priest, who had predicted his victory.
 Alexander demanded that a statue of himself be placed in the Temple, but the high priest explained that this was impossible.
 He promised instead that all the sons born of priests in that year would be named Alexander.
 Josephus relates the same story, but identifies the high priest in the story as Jaddua rather than Simon.
 This story appears to be identical with 3 Maccabees 2, where Seleucus (Kasgalgas) is mentioned.
-This account is almost certainly legendary.
+This account is almost certainly apocryphal.

-In his views, Simeon was midway between the Hasmoneans and the Hellenists.
 He was an opponent of the Nazirites and ate of the sacrifice offered by that sect only on a single occasion.
 Once a youth with flowing hair came to him and wished to have his head shorn.
 When asked his motive, the youth replied that he had seen his own face reflected in a spring and it had pleased him so that he feared his beauty might become an idol to him.
 He therefore wished to offer up his hair to God, and Simeon then partook of the sin-offering which he brought.
 According to the Mishnah, Antigonus of Sokho was a disciple of Simeon.